 - The CPS or the social service agency in California receives and investigates child abuse and neglect cases and assists the families for their children's safety and care.
 They also offer numerous other services connected to child welfare.

 - Drug testing policies might vary from state to state, and scrutiny takes place per California state law.
-CPS makes informed judgments based on the drug test yields regarding the family support services, child removal, family reunion, or parental rights cessation.
+CPS makes informed judgments based on the drug test results with regard to family support services, child removal, family reunion, or parental rights cessation.

 - CPS may not render adequate data to confirm the allegations of child abuse or neglect.